mateuszwittek/rest-api-node/readme.md

 # Rest API Node

-This is a simple REST API built with Node.js, Express.js and MongoDB, providing endpoints for managing people data.
+This project is a RESTful API built with Node.js, Express.js, MongoDB and using TypeScript.

 ## Getting Started